pypeit/PypeIt/doc/pypeit_par.rst

 ``use_darkimage``         bool        ..
 False           Subtract off a dark image.
 If True, one or more darks must be provided.
 ``use_illumflat``         bool        ..
 True            Use the illumination flat to correct for the illumination profile of each slit.
 ``use_overscan``          bool        ..
 True            Subtract off the overscan.
 Detector *must* have one or code will crash.
 ``use_pattern``           bool        ..
 False           Subtract off a detector pattern.
-This pattern is assumed to be sinusoidalalong one direction, with a frequency that is constant across the detector.
+This pattern is assumed to be sinusoidal along one direction, with a frequency that is constant across the detector.
 ``use_pixelflat``         bool        ..
 True            Use the pixel flat to make pixel-level corrections.
 A pixelflat image must be provied.
 ``use_specillum``         bool        ..
-False           Use the relative spectral illumination profiles to correct the spectralillumination profile of each slit.
+False           Use the relative spectral illumination profiles to correct the spectral illumination profile of each slit.
 This is primarily used for IFUs.
 ========================  ==========  =====================================================================  ==============  ===========================================================================================================================================================================================================================================